 Stop by their booth and discover something new, you will be amazed!
+They also sell eggs.

 During the manufacture of cheese, milk is curdled by means of rennet.
 The milk coagulates and a hard part (casein) and a liquid part (whey, also called lactoserum) appear.
 Whey is therefore the liquid that escapes from the curd when it is left to drain.
 It is transparent, yellowish-green in colour, and possesses a slightly tart flavour that is fairly pleasant.

 In 1749 a patient in the city of Zurich, Switzerland, who the medical treatments of the time were unable to cure and to whom the doctors were giving little time left to live, journeyed to the mountain village of Gais (in the canton of Appenzell) and was healed of his disease by drinking whey on a daily basis.